Takimizu Station: Lines

 The station is served by the Hōhi Main Line and is located 69.0 km from the starting point of the line at Kumamoto.

 Layout

-The station consists of a side platform serving a single tracks at grade.
+The station consists of a side platform serving a single track at grade.
 The station building is wooden structure of traditional Japanese design with a tiled roof.
 It is, however, unstaffed, and the main part of the building is now used by the local chamber of commerce and thus not accessible to passengers.
 Instead, the platform is accessed through a passage beside the building.
 On the platform facing the track, an annex of the station building has been opened up as a waiting room.